Skparab1/flappy-bird/README.md

 - right now the bird looks like this: (0)>
 # What is to be done
 - multiple levels (only one right now)
+- make animation smoother (right now the bird blinks a lot)
 - randomize obstacles
 - hold press override (if you hold control + c the program will crash)
   - can be solved with the same thing that I did with crossy road